Green Card Based on Special Immigrant Juvenile Classification

 - Documentation of past or present J-1 or J-2 nonimmigrant status (if applicable), including proof of compliance with or waiver of the 2-year foreign residence requirement under INA 212(e) (for more information, see Form I-612, Application for Waiver of the Foreign Residence Requirement).

-For more information on applying for a Green Card when you are in the United States, see the Instructions for Form I-485 (PDF, 898.98 KB).
+For more information on applying for a Green Card when you are in the United States, see the Instructions for Form I-485.
 Please also see our page on Tips for Filing Forms with USCIS.

 No one may file as a derivative applicant of an SIJ.
-However, you may petition for qualifying family members through family-based immigration after we grant you a Green Card.
+However, after we grant you a Green Card, you may petition for qualifying family members through family-based immigration.

 Generally, when you have a pending Form I-485, you may apply for employment authorization by filing a Form I-765, Application for Employment Authorization.

-If you need to leave the United States temporarily while your Form I-485 is pending, please see Form I-131, Application for Travel Document and its instructions for more information.
-Generally, if you have a pending Form I-485 and you leave the United States without an advance parole document, you will have abandoned your application.
+If you need to leave the United States temporarily while your Form I-485 is pending, please see Form I-131, Application for Travel Document, and its instructions for more information.
+Generally, if you have a pending Form I-485 and you leave the United States without an advance parole document, we will consider your application abandoned.

-For further information, see our Employment Authorization and Travel Documents pages.
+For more information, see our Employment Authorization and Travel Documents pages.

 - INA 101(a)(27)(J) – Special immigrant juveniles